Current Doctoral Students

 She runs her own office that focuses on Design in Housing, connected to Ecological Urban Planning and kids in situation of risk.
 As a former Professor in three universities in Brazil, she is mainly interested in how vulnerable situations of social and environmental risk appear and the effects of this in urban cores and nature.
 She is a doctoral student at the GSD, with a full scholarship from brazilian government through the Science without Borders Program, investigating, among other fields, on how to reverse processes of environmental damage of natural areas neighboring urban vulnerable communities, creating new sets of balance between the natural and built environment, through new geographies, social psychology, and urban ecology.

-Previously, Jingyi worked at World Bank’s Sustainable Development Department in Washington DC for two years.
-Her research and operational experience cover the regions of East Asia, Latin America and Africa.
-She worked on projects in multiple fields, among which the land value capturing of urban rail, land development strategy to establish Special Economic Zones, promoting tourism through cultural heritage protection and urban regeneration, small town urbanization and municipal finance.
+Prior to Harvard GSD, Jingyi worked at the World Bank’s Sustainable Development Department in Washington DC for two years.
+Her research and operations cover the regions of East Asia, Latin America and Africa.
+She worked on projects in multiple fields, among which the land value capturing of urban rail, land development strategies for Special Economic Zones, tourism promotion through cultural heritage protection and urban regeneration, small town urbanization and municipal finance.
 In the summer 2014, Jingyi interned with the real estate investment and infrastructure investment divisions at the China Investment Corporation (Sovereign Wealth Fund) in Beijing.
 During her time in Cambridge, Jingyi worked as the teaching assistant and research assistant for several courses and projects.

-Jingyi holds a master from Harvard Kennedy School in Public Policy and a Bachelor from Peking University with double degree in Economics and Spanish Language and Literature.
+Jingyi holds a master's degree from the Harvard Kennedy School in Public Policy and a bachelor's degree from Peking University with a double major in Economics and Spanish.